Electronic health records in the United States: Coverage

-The usage of electronic medical records can vary depending on who the user is and how they are using it.
-Electronic medical records can help improve the quality of medical care given to patients.
+The usage of electronic health records can vary depending on who the user is and how they are using it. electronic health records can help improve the quality of medical care given to patients.
 Many doctors and office-based physicians refuse to get rid of traditional paper records.
-Harvard University has conducted an experiment in which they tested how doctors and nurses use electronic medical records to keep their patients' information up to date.
-The studies found that electronic medical records were very useful; a doctor or a nurse was able to find a patient's information fast and easy just by typing their name; even if it was misspelled.
-The usage of electronic medical records increases in some workplaces due to the ease of use of the system; whereas the president of the Canadian Family Practice Nurses Association says that using electronic medical records can be time-consuming, and it isn't very helpful due to the complexity of the system.
+Harvard University has conducted an experiment in which they tested how doctors and nurses use electronic health records to keep their patients' information up to date.
+The studies found that electronic health records were very useful; a doctor or a nurse was able to find a patient's information fast and easy just by typing their name; even if it was misspelled.
+The usage of electronic health records increases in some workplaces due to the ease of use of the system; whereas the president of the Canadian Family Practice Nurses Association says that using electronic health records can be time-consuming, and it isn't very helpful due to the complexity of the system.
 Beth Israel Deaconess Medical Center reported that doctors and nurses prefer to use a much more friendly user software due to the difficulty and time it takes for medical staff to input the information as well as to find a patient's information.
-A study was done and the amount of information that was recorded in the EMRs was recorded; about 44% of the patient's information was recorded in the EMRs.
-This shows that EMRs are not very efficient most of the time.
+A study was done and the amount of information that was recorded in the EHRs was recorded; about 44% of the patient's information was recorded in the EHRs.
+This shows that EHRs are not very efficient most of the time.

-The cost of implementing an EMR system for smaller practices has also been criticized; data produced by the Robert Wood Johnson Foundation demonstrates that the first-year investment for an average five-person practice is $162,000 followed by about $85,000 in maintenance fees.
-Despite this, tighter regulations regarding meaningful use criteria and national laws (Health Information Technology for Economic and Clinical Health Act and the Affordable Care Act) have resulted in more physicians and facilities adopting EMR systems:
+The cost of implementing an EHR system for smaller practices has also been criticized; data produced by the Robert Wood Johnson Foundation demonstrates that the first-year investment for an average five-person practice is $162,000 followed by about $85,000 in maintenance fees.
+Despite this, tighter regulations regarding meaningful use criteria and national laws (Health Information Technology for Economic and Clinical Health Act and the Affordable Care Act) have resulted in more physicians and facilities adopting EHR systems: